Tricon2-Elf/aisprust/README.md

 Some tools and server emu for some old game.

-Network needs a redesign to allow some shared player context and global notify messages. encryption needs to be finished and tested. (none of the available camellia libraries has access to state which is needed)
+Network needs a redesign to allow some shared player context and global notify messages.

 <br>
 <br>